Evelyn Ryan, Yourlifelifter

 - Feeling unsafe in our own bodies.

-All harm us more because they cause us to feel more pain and stop us from taking action that we need to learn from and that nurture us and sustain our joy.
+All harm us more because they cause us to feel more pain and stop us from taking action that we need to learn from and that nurture us and sustain our survivability, joy, and growth.
 You cannot heal at the same level of thinking that causes your chronic emotional pain.
 Sustained emotional stress also results in more physical damage to the body because the human body is comprised of integrated interdependent systems.
 The neurological system is connected and interrelated to all the body’s systems, hence, healthy body, healthy mind and vice versa.
 In essence, when you mess with nature, you mess with your own divine authentic and integrated design.
-To be happy we have to learn and embrace a healthy life style that includes not only our physical fitness but also our fitness related to our achievements and relationships and our emotional health.
+To be happy we have to learn and embrace a healthy life style that includes not only our physical fitness but also our fitness related to our achievements, critical thinking, relationships and our emotional health.

 Learning to become the best we can be is a life long process and take hard work and courage.
 Read more on authenticity and building character in The Five Pillars of Personal Worth, Power, and Authenticity.